MomsFriendlyRobotCompany/ar_markers/readme.rst

 Purpose
 --------

 This project was for a robotics/computer vision `class <https://github.com/MarsUniversity/ece387>`_ I taught Spring 2018.
 I wanted something simple enough we could go through the code and they could understood how it worked.
 I also taught them OpenCV, so I wanted something written in that.
-Eventually we made "street signs" and the students drove Roomba robots around on these "strees" (ok, really it was 3 inch whide black tape for the roads).
+Eventually we made "street signs" and the students drove Roomba robots around on these "strees" (ok, really it was 3 inch wide black tape for the roads).
 When they detected an intersection, they used a camera to read the street sign (ar marker) and it told them to: go straight, turn left, or turn right.

+Sometimes it isn't as robust as I would like, so you may have to move the target around before it gets recognized.

 Install
 ---------